-Figure 25 – Transparent Redundancy setup
+Figure 1 – Transparent Redundancy setup

 Non-transparent redundancy

+Overview

 For non-transparent redundancy, OPC UA provides the data structures to allow the Client to identify what Servers are available in the redundant set and also Server information which tells the Client what modes of failover the Server supports.
 This information allows the Client to determine what actions it may need to take in order to accomplish failover.
 This information is specified in NonTransparentRedundancyType ObjectType defined in Part 5.